 - 1. Total weight of instrument not including handler. - 2.
 Height, width and length of instrument not including handler.
 See the Keck I Cassegrain envelope drawing for details. - 3.
-The FPA mosaic operating temperature is determined by the QE and dark current requirements (see Table 6.10). - 4.
-Temperature variation must be controlled to ensure adequate zero point stability during exposures. - 5.
-Rate of temperature change (Δt) during cool down or warm up. - 6.
-Instrument dewar pressure must be maintained at the level required to maintain the internal temperature. - 7.
-Maximum temperature rise through instrument heat exchanger is 3°C. - 8.
-Flexure is the amount of shift in the spectral footprint on the science detector for a change in the orientation of the instrument during a typical observation; this applies to all rotator angles and all telescope elevation angles.
+Variation with respect to the nominal operating temperature.

-9. Without adjustment of the Keck I Cassegrain telescope mounted defining parts.
+- 4. The FPA mosaic operating temperature is determined by the QE and dark current requirements (see Table 6.10). - 5.
+Temperature variation must be controlled to ensure adequate zero point stability during exposures. - 6.
+Minimum cool down or warm up time limited by acceptable maximum temperature gradients in internal components during transient conditions. - 7.
+Instrument dewar pressure must be maintained at the level required to maintain the internal temperature. - 8.
+Normal coolant supply temperature is 3 °C below dome ambient. - 9.
+All cooling system plumbing should be able to withstand a maximum pressure of 100 psig in the event of system pressure regulation failure. - 10.
+Flexure is defined as the magnitude of the shift of the spectral footprint on the science detector during a two hour observation (a single exposure or multiple exposures); this applies to all rotator angles and all telescope elevation angles. - 11.
+Without adjustment of the Keck I Cassegrain telescope mounted portion of the instrument defining points.